SCRT-HQ/VaporShell/docs/glossary/Add-VSSSMMaintenanceWindowTaskLoggingInfo.md

----
-layout: glossary
-title: Add-VSSSMMaintenanceWindowTaskLoggingInfo
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSSSMMaintenanceWindowTaskLoggingInfo

 ## SYNOPSIS
-Adds an AWS::SSM::MaintenanceWindowTask.LoggingInfo resource property to the template
+Adds an AWS::SSM::MaintenanceWindowTask.LoggingInfo resource property to the template.
+The LoggingInfo property type specifies information about the Amazon S3 bucket to write instance-level logs to.

 ## SYNTAX